 This is the stitch pattern for my Turtle Beach blanket!
 The Turtle Beach instructions, together with my Ribbed Ripple stitch pattern and lots of bonus content, are now available as a printable Donationware pattern.
 The basic information is available for free, but if you like them please consider sending me a donation to show your appreciation:

-Send me a donation and receive the easy-to-print PDF version of this stitch pattern and the Turtle Beach square pattern, and lots of bonuses (edging instructions, a complete Turtle Beach blanket pattern, and ‘swimming turtle’ modifications) as a thank you!
+Send me a donation and receive the easy-to-print PDF version of this stitch pattern and the Turtle Beach square pattern, and lots of bonuses (including puffy 3D seafoam instructions, edging instructions, and a complete Turtle Beach blanket pattern) as a thank you!

 Donations of any size are much appreciated.
 Just add the amount you wish to donate, and, once you have checked out and paid, your pattern will instantly be available to download from your PlanetJune account.

 The complete pattern and instructions for the Ribbed Ripple stitch are available below, regardless of whether or not you choose to pay for them 🙂

 This is a PlanetJune original crochet pattern.
 Feel free to use items made from this pattern however you wish, but I’d appreciate credit as the pattern designer.
 Please do not reproduce the pattern anywhere else; instead post a link to www.planetjune.com/ribbedripple

 The gentle waves of this ripple are highlighted by the ribs at the edge of each 2-row stripe.
 You can use this stitch pattern to make a Wavy Stripes scarf or blanket, or a Turtle Beach square or blanket of any size you wish.
 (Click here for further Turtle Beach instructions.)